ris2002/Fraud-Credit-Card-detection-MLOPS/README.md

-# Fraud-Credit-Card-detection-MLOPS
+# Fraud-Credit-Card-detection-MLOPS[Not able to run the deployment pipeline ]
 Some architectural ideas and workflow patterns are adapted from my earlier project:
 E-mail Spam Detection — MLOps-(Link: https://github.com/ris2002/E-mail-Spam-MLOPS-.git).
+I could not run the deployment pipeline.
+The error I am gettig is is is not able to load the model from mlflow.
+I have decided to move to the next project as i have been getting error for over 4 days
-## Different thinngs to be done wrt to my 3rd Project
+## Different thinngs to be done wrt to my 3rd Project [Couldn't run kafka,kubernetes and fast api will do it in my next project]
 * Involving a feature store.
 * In previous project I have construted pipeline immediately.
 This thimee I am going run the project without pipeline first and only after that I am going to create DAGS and Tasks.
 * Usage of KAFKA and dvc